MarkTripod-Duo/duo-hmac-api/README.md

 'parameters' - the Duo API parameters that will be included in the request to the Duo API.
 (Should be a list of name/value pairs or a JSON object)

-The response from the Duo HMAC micro service container will consist of a JSON object with 'uri', 'headers', and 'body' elements.
+The response from the Duo HMAC microservice container will consist of a JSON object with 'uri', 'headers', and 'body' elements.

 For example: